SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 We are now ready to implement the database repository.

-Create the ``src/main/java/com/redhat/coolstore/service/ProductRepository.java`` by clicking the open link.
+Create the file ``src/main/java/com/redhat/coolstore/service/ProductRepository.java``.

-Here is the base for the calls, click on the copy button to paste it into the editor:
+Here is the base for the calls, insert the following code:

 ~~~java
 package com.redhat.coolstore.service;